Brim hf.

 Brim hf. (known as HB Grandi until 2019) is a fishing and fish processing company in Iceland.
 Brim's headquarters are in Reykjavík where its office and groundfish production are located.
 The company also runs fish processing plants in two other towns in Iceland, Akranes and Vopnafjörður.

 The company currently operates three freezing vessels, four wetfish trawlers and three pelagic vessels and runs fish processing plants in Reykjavík, Akranes and Vopnafjörður.
 Brim markets its products worldwide, products made from both groundfish and pelagic fish caught and processed by the company.
 In 2013 the company was awarded the Icelandic Presidential export award.

 Brim is a publicly traded company on the Main Market of NASDAQ OMX Iceland, having over 2.700 shareholders.

+In November 2022, Brim hf. invested in the Danish company Polar Seafood Denmark A/S.

 Groundfish operations

 Groundfish production Norðurgarður

 Brim owns and operates a facility in Norðurgarður, Reykjavík which processes saithe and redfish.
 The facility produces both fresh products that are shipped via flight or by sea as well as land-frozen products.
 The facility employs 170 people and processed around 19,000 tons of raw material in 2013.
 The main office of the company is also located in the same building as the processing plant.
 The main office is divided into four offices with fifty employees; financial department, marketing department, groundfish department and pelagic department.